jdermont/miscsh/README.md

 ### extract aac from youtube video downloaded by youtube-dl

-This method extracts aac from youtube video (at least fairly new videos are encoded in aac), then packs again to .m4a format.
+This method extracts aac (audio) from youtube video (at least fairly new videos' audio is encoded in aac), then packs again to .m4a format.
 It is lossless (no further recompression after downloading video from youtube).
 In this example aac is put in #2 Track.
 To check what this video is made of, you may want to use mediainfo video.mp4

 ```sh
 MP4Box -raw 2 video.mp4